nethopper2/infra-gitops/aws-xplane-tf-demo/README.md

 This project provides three workspaces, *remote-eks-dev/remote-eks-prod/remote-eks-qa*, which create three EKS clusters in AWS.
 They are intended to be edge clusters (no EIP) in an application network.
-Consider dev/prod/qa as EKS cluster instantiations of the same Composition/XRD.
+Consider dev/prod/qa as EKS cluster instantiations of the same TF modules directory.

 Each workspace resides in its own sub-directory under ./workspace/eks-aws.